hafizhfattah/cupertino_uikit/README.md

 ### 📦 **CupertinoApp UIKIT**

-A Cupertino UIKIT Simple To Use
+A Cupertino UIKIT (IOS) Simple To Use
 Made With Flutter

 ### 🚀 **Getting Started**
 1. Clone this project || Download Zip from GitHub
-2. Run the project
+2. Run the project In Web or Emulator

 ### 📷 **Screenshots**